-\In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
+In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
 The numbers shown indicate the greatest average delay for any movement within the intersection.
 According to the Guidelines, delay exceeding 50.0 seconds indicates inadequate traffic operations.
 Values shown as "+999" suggest that the parameters are beyond the normal range of the procedure and should be interpreted as a severe inadequacy.

-Attention was given to the trip distribution and traffic assignment shown in the TIS given that trips generated will include a mix of employee personal vehicles, small delivery vehicles, and larger delivery/supply trucks.
-Drivers travelling north would partially use MD 201, with the remainder using Pepsi Place and Hospital Drive to reach MD 202 and the Baltimore-Washington Parkway.
-The Town of Cheverly-requested that routes from the subject property using Pepsi Place and Hospital Drive to go north be eliminated.
-Staff performed an analysis in accordance with that request and, in so doing, reassigned one-half of that traffic to go north via MD 201 and one-half of the traffic to go north on the Parkway via the US 50/MD 201 interchange, using the two loop ramps south of US 50 to arrive at and depart from the subject property.
+Staff have given some attention to the trip distribution and traffic assignment shown in the TIS given that trips generated will include a mix of employee personal vehicles, small delivery vehicles, and larger delivery/supply trucks.
+It is agreed that the distribution of traffic to the north would partially use MD 201, with the remainder using Pepsi Place and Hospital Drive to reach MD 202 and the Baltimore-Washington Parkway.
+At the request of the Town of Cheverly, the analysis was done to eliminate routes from the subject property using Pepsi Place and Hospital Drive to go north.
+One-half of that traffic was reassigned to go north via MD 201 and one-half of the traffic was assigned to go north on the Parkway via the US 50/MD 201 interchange, using the two loop ramps south of US 50 to arrive at and depart the subject property.